platformsh/platformsh-docs/src/dedicated/support/ssh-agent.md

 # Add all local keys to the agent
 ssh-add

-# Connect to the Enterprise host, forcing agent forwarding on.
+# Connect to the Dedicated host, forcing agent forwarding on.
 ssh -A <user>@<cluster>.ent.platform.sh

 # When done, kill the agent.